Georgia Sales Tax

 Delinquent returns/payments forfeit the Vendor’s Compensation amount.
 In the case of a delinquent filing, the entire tax collected is due.

 In addition to penalties, unpaid taxes are also subject to interest.
-Interest is charged at the annual prime rate plus 3%, and accrues monthly.
+Interest is charged at a rate set yearly, and it accrues monthly.
 Interest begins to accrue on the due date, if unpaid.
+Click here for a list of bulletins that provide the current interest rate.

 Resources